Madeline Fraser - Retail Volunteer

 "Working on reception was a great way to meet people, use my existing skills and develop new ones, including transferring calls without cutting the caller off!!
 Whilst on reception, I met some interesting people and dealt with a range of issues.
 Each session was a learning curve and it was so rewarding to use my newly gained knowledge to support the families of patients with a smile, a chat and an answer to some of their questions.

-"This volunteering role gave me the confidence to develop my role within St Joseph's Hospice further so I applied for a volunteer role on the befrienders team.
-I am so grateful that I was accepted and am very excited to start this new role.
-I'm looking forward to meeting some of the patients and giving my time by chatting, reading and providing a listening ear.
-I also see it as an opportunity to get to know more of the amazing staff.
+"This volunteering role gave me the confidence to develop my role within St Joseph's Hospice further so I applied for a volunteer role as a patient befriender.
+I am so grateful that I was accepted and enjoyed this new role for a number of months.
+It was an honour to meet some of the patients and be able to build a relationship with them by chatting and providing a listening ear.
+It also gave me the opportunity to get to know more of the amazing staff.

-"I feel proud and honoured to be part of the St Joseph's Hospice volunteer team and I would encourage anyone who is thinking of volunteering to have a chat with Helen about it.
-There are many different roles that provide the opportunity to really make a difference."
+"I feel proud and honoured to be part of the St Joseph's Hospice volunteer team and I would encourage anyone who is thinking of volunteering to phone our Volunteer Co-ordinator and have a chat about it.
+There are so many different roles that provide the opportunity to really make a difference."

 Rob - Volunteer Gardener